akshay5995/powerbi-report-component/README.md

 ## Report features and props you can pass into the component

-Inside your compoent where you're using { Report } component.
+Inside your component where you're using { Report } component.

 _Constructor:_